Pegasus Media Project

 Mission

-Pegasus Media Project champions diversity in transformative storytelling in film and media arts, empowering marginalized communities with comprehensive education, collaborative works, and career pathways.
+Pegasus Media Project champions diversity in transformative storytelling from a holistic perspective in film and media arts, empowering marginalized communities with comprehensive education, collaborative works, and career pathways.

 PMP envisions a future where diversity and inclusion are the driving forces behind a thriving film and media arts industry.
 We strive for a narrative landscape where every voice is celebrated, marginalized artists lead, innovate, and contribute to an equitable and authentic media environment.